Pattern avoiding permutations and independent sets in graphs: Encoding permutations as weights on a grid

-\begin{remark} By construction, an independent set in $D_n$ will correspond to a set of boxes in the staircase grid, $B_n$, that do no exclude one another. \end{remark}

-Note that the $132$-core is empty if $n = 0$.
-See Figure~\ref{fig:132-cores} for the $132$-cores of sizes $n = 1, \dots, 5$.
+If $n = 0$, the $132$-core is the empty graph.
+See Figure~\ref{fig:cellincore} (left) for the set of neighbours of a cell in a $132$-core, and Figure~\ref{fig:132-cores} for the $132$-cores of sizes $n = 1, \dots, 5$.
 We use the letter ``$D$'' in anticipation of Definition~\ref{def:cores}.
 Until we define another type of core in Section~\ref{sec:permutations_avoiding_123} we will refer to $132$-cores as \emph{cores}.

+\begin{lemma} The staircase encoding, restricted to the set of permutation avoiding $132$ with exactly $n$ left-to-right minima, is a bijection to the set of weighted independent set of $D_n$. \end{lemma}

+\begin{proof} A rectangular region in a $132$-avoiding permutation drawn on a staircase grid (as in Figure~\eqref{fig:lrmgrid-132}) is increasing.
+Therefore, from the definition of the $132$-cores, the staircase encoding, restricted to the set of $132$-avoiding permutations with $n$ left-to-right minima, is a bijection to the set of weighted independent sets of $D_n$. \end{proof}

+For a concrete example, consider the permutation $845367912$ from Figure~\eqref{fig:lrmgrid-132}.
+We can encode it as the independent set $\{(13), (22), (23), (44)\}$ in $D_4$ along with the sequence of positive integer weights $(1,1,2,1)$ recording the number of points at each vertex in the independent set.